Hermanus Johannes Lovink

+Life

-Early life and career
+Early life

 Lovink was born in Terborg, Gelderland, Netherlands, on 10 January 1866, to the gardener Hendrik Willem Lovink and his wife Johanna Hendrika Mulder.
 His initial schooling was completed in Terborg, but after several years he was transferred to a French-language school in Anholt, Germany.
 At the age of 16, Lovink began working at a tree nursery in Velp, an apprentice to J. Copijn.
 He dedicated himself to extensive self-study, and in 1887 was made the supervisor of public lands in Zutphen.
 In this role he continued to study, consulting teachers at the local Hogere Burgerschool as well as professors from Wageningen and Utrecht.

 On the recommendation of Mayor Hendrikus Albertus Diedericus Coenen, Lovink was made a deputy director of the Association for Wasteland Redevelopment in 1891; he was appointed director in 1892.
 He oversaw a period of growth, developing a larger German-trained workforce and bringing the association to greater prominence through a series of public lectures.
 As time passed, he promoted soil enrichment and the development of grasslands in conjunction with the existing afforestation program.
 Under Lovink's leadership, the association worked on reclaiming the Peel, captured drifting sands near Kootwijk, and afforested areas near Schoorl and Texel.